QBStevie/QBStevie/readme.md

 ## 🛠 What I’m Currently Working On
 - **New QBCore Plugins**: Expanding functionality with new features for community servers.
 - **Consumables Script**: Enhancing player interaction with new items and effects.
-- **Age of Empires Mod**: Developing an AI assistant that gives real-time tips and executes actions upon request.

 ---